RedMadRobot/core-parser/README.md

 class UserParser: JSONParser<User> {

     override func parseObject(_ data: JSON) -> User? {

-	     // override this method only if you need logging printAbsentFields(in: data)
+	     // call this method only if you need logs printAbsentFields(in: data)

         // checking for mandatory fields